Koszul duality between Higgs and Coulomb categories $\mathcal{O}$

-{ \begin{quote} {\em Abstract.} We prove a Koszul duality theorem between the category of weight modules over the quantized Coulomb branch (as defined by Braverman, Finkelberg and Nakajima) attached to a group $G$ and representation $V$ and a category of $G$-equivariant D-modules on the vector space $V$.
-This is proven by relating both categories to an explicit, combinatorially presented category.
+{ \begin{quote} {\em Abstract.} We prove a Koszul duality theorem between the category of weight modules over the quantized Coulomb branch (as defined by Braverman, Finkelberg, and Nakajima) attached to a group $G$ and representation $V$, and a category of $G$-equivariant D-modules on the vector space $V$.
+We prove this by relating both categories to an explicit, combinatorially presented category.

 These categories are related to generalized categories $\cO$ for symplectic singularities.
 Letting $\mathcal{O}_{\operatorname{Coulomb}}$ and $\mathcal{O}_{\operatorname{Higgs}}$ be these categories for the Coulomb and Higgs branches associated to $V$ and $G$, we obtain a functor $\mathcal{O}_{\operatorname{Coulomb}}^!\to \mathcal{O}_{\operatorname{Higgs}}$ from the Koszul dual of one to the other.
-This functor is an equivalence in the special cases where the hyperk\"ahler quotient of $T^*V$ by $G$ is a Nakajima quiver variety or smooth hypertoric variety.
-We also show that this equivalence intertwines so-called twisting and shuffling functors.
-This confirms the most important components of the symplectic duality conjecture of Braden, Licata, Proudfoot and the author. \end{quote} }
+This functor is an equivalence in the special cases where the hyperk\"ahler quotient of $T^*V$ by $G$ is an ADE or affine type A Nakajima quiver variety or a smooth hypertoric variety.
+This includes as special cases the parabolic-singular Koszul duality of category $\cO$ in type A, the categorified rank-level duality proposed by Chuang and Miyachi and proven by Shan, Vasserot, and Varagnolo, and the hypertoric Koszul duality proven by Braden, Licata, Proudfoot, and the author.

+We also show that this equivalence intertwines twisting and shuffling functors.
+Together with the Koszul duality above, this confirms the most important components of the symplectic duality conjecture of Braden, Licata, Proudfoot, and the author in this case. \end{quote} }